xmrminer01102018/VegaToolsNConfigs/README.md

 # Tips and Tricks
-If you have many rigs with the same type of Vega cards, follow the guide with one rig and tar up the xmrig-amd or xmr-stak and .openclcache directories.
+For CNv2 - If you have many rigs with the same type of Vega cards, follow the guide with one rig and tar up the xmrig-amd or xmr-stak and .openclcache directories.
 On the other rig(s) just install amdgpu-pro 18.30 or 18.40 and copy the tar file from the first rig and untar them in ~/git directory and run the miners.
 Dont' forget the ~/.openclcache if you are using xmr-stak.

 # Working Ubuntu Versions: